 - Image-guided radiation therapy (IGRT)

 - Children’s playroom

-The Regional Cancer Center has an Oncology Hematology program dedicated to treating patients with both malignant and benign diseases of the blood and immunologic disorders.
+Ballad Health Cancer Care – Johnson City has an oncology hematology program dedicated to treating patients with both malignant and benign diseases of the blood and immunologic disorders.

 Innovative medical knowledge and new treatment methods allow our team to successfully treat and manage many hematologic disorders, including: